llaske/sugarizer/docs/tutorial/VanillaJS/step5.md

 We will now see how to initialize localization into the activity source code.

 Once again we will first have to integrate a new dependance.
+Instead of directly calling i18next, Sugar Web encapsulates it in the l10n library.
 So let's add the l10n library in the first line of `js/activity.js`:
 ```js
 define(["sugar-web/activity/activity", "sugar-web/env", "sugar-web/graphics/icon", "l10n"], function (activity, env, icon, l10n) {
 ```